Nico Collins Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Season Stats

-- Collins has recorded 379 receiving yards (23.7 per game) and one touchdown, hauling in 30 balls on 53 targets.
+- Collins has added 379 yards on 30 grabs and one touchdown.
+He has been targeted 53 times and averages 23.7 receiving yards per game.

-- Collins has been the target of 53 of his team's 513 passing attempts this season, or 10.3% of the target share.
+- So far this season, 10.3% of the 513 passes thrown by his team have gone Collins' way.

-- Collins has seen the ball thrown his way six times in the red zone this season, 12.2% of his team's 49 red zone pass attempts.
+- Collins (six red zone targets) has been the recipient of 12.2% of his team's 49 red zone pass attempts.

-- The Texans, who rank 30th in the NFL in points scored, have dropped back to pass 56.2% of the time while running the ball 43.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Collins' matchup with the Titans.